Partial Pressures in Liquid Mixtures and Osmotic Pressures: Partial Pressures and Osmotic Pressures

 Next, we examine the relation between the osmotic pressure and the partial pressure in a solution.
 Let us consider a system where the 1-species particles and the 0-species particles are confined to the volume $V$ and the volume $V_{\rm b}$ (contained in $V$) by the wall pressures, ${P}_1^{\rm w_{\rm a}}$ on $\partial V$ and ${P}_0^{\rm w_{\rm b}}$ on $\partial V_{\rm b}$, respectively, as shown in Fig.~\ref{fig-1} with $V_{\rm a}\equiv V-V_{\rm b}$.
 Here, the wall $\rm w_{\rm b}$ becomes equivalent to a semipermeable membrane.
 In thermodynamics, the volumes, $V$ and $V_{\rm b}$, are defined by using the wall potentials which are perfectly elastic and become abruptly infinite at surfaces.
-Therefore in this system, the density and pressure of 0-species particles become zero in $V_{\rm a}$ and jumps to $\rho_{0b}$ and $P_{0b}$ in $V_{\rm b}$, respectively, with the boundary $S_{\rm b}(\equiv {\partial {\rm V}_b)}$ forming a discontinuity surface in $V$.
-Because of this discontinuity surface $S_{\rm b}$, the formula to calculate pressures (\ref{eq:1c}) with use of the volume integral leads to infinite divergence due to the term $\nabla P(\bf r)$ involved in the integrand of (\ref{eq:1c}).
+Therefore in this system, the density and pressure of 0-species particles become zero in $V_{\rm a}$ and jump to $\rho_{0b}$ and $P_{0b}$ in $V_{\rm b}$, respectively, with the boundary $S_{\rm b}(\equiv {\partial {\rm V}_b)}$ forming a discontinuity surface in $V$.
+Because of this discontinuity surface $S_{\rm b}$, the formula to calculate pressures (\ref{e:gVir}) with use of the volume integral leads to infinite divergence due to the term $\nabla P(\bf r)$ involved in the integrand of (\ref{e:gVir}).
 The virial theorem, (\ref{eq:1}) and (\ref{e:vE}), avoiding this divergence with the help of (\ref{e:avD}) generates the relations between discontinuous quantities.
 In treating the osmotic system, it should be kept in mind that Eq.~(\ref{e:vE}) ensures to define the partial pressure of $\alpha$-component in a mixture by the sum only of {\it i} belonging to $\alpha$-component (${\it i}\in \alpha$).
 As this result, we can obtain the relations concerning ${P}_1^{\rm w_{\rm a}}$ and ${P}_0^{\rm w_{\rm b}}$ for each component with the help of (\ref{e:avD}) and the virial theorem below.

 For the case of 1-species, the partial pressure $P_1({\bf r})$ has different uniform pressures, $P_{\rm 1b}$ and $P_{\rm 1a}$, in the inner and outer sides of the surface $S_{\rm b}$, respectively, due to the discontinuity of the density of 0-species on the surface $S_{\rm b}$.
-Therefore, the virial theorem (\ref{e:vE}) with use of (\ref{e:avD}) provides the following relation:
+Therefore, equation (\ref{e:avD}) provides the following relation:

 Here, $P_1(S^{\rm in}_{\rm b})=P_{\rm 1b}$ and $P_1(S^{\rm out}_{\rm b})=P_{\rm 1a}$ are the pressures just inside and outside of the surface $S_{\rm b}$ of the volume $V_{\rm b}$, respectively.
 Since ${P}_1^{\rm w_{\rm a}}=P_{\rm 1a}$, the partial pressure $P_1({\bf r})$ in the a- and b-domains is related each other through the following equations: